Skip to content

 The short answer

 Amenadiel, the “older brother of Lucifer,” is not in the bible.
-He was created for a popular work of fiction in the 17th century, over a thousand years after Jesus lived.
-Amenadiel is more just a character of pop culture (and now, of television) than anything real or historical.
+He was created for a popular work of fiction in the 17th century.
+Amenadiel is a character of television and pop culture, rather than a real or historical figure.

-Amenadiel is a figure from the DC comic Lucifer – a Neil Gaiman comic subsequently released as a 6-season television series in 2016.
-Amenadiel is portrayed as the older brother of Lucifer and the eldest of the angelic siblings, and the presence of such a character has inspired a host of internet searches about who Amenadiel “really is” and whether there’s any substance to the depiction of these angelic characters.
-This happens every time a movie tries to dip into themes that are, in a sense, too big for it.
+Amenadiel is a figure from the DC comic Lucifera Neil Gaiman comic subsequently released as a 6-season television series in 2016.
+Amenadiel is portrayed as the older brother of Lucifer and the eldest of the angelic siblings, and the presence of such a character has inspired a host of questions about who Amenadiel really is and whether there’s substance to the depiction of these angelic characters.
+These difficulties arise every time a movie tries to dip into themes that are, in a sense, too big for it.

 Religion and pop culture have always had a weird relationship.
-Dante’s Inferno is maybe the earliest example of an artistic portrayal that overshadowed the original source material that inspired it in the minds of the common man.
-The whole idea of hell as a place of specific tortures and punishments for people, or of having various levels, or the nearly comical image of devils in red tights poking sinners with pitchforks – none of this is in the Bible, and while there are more details about the afterlife in the writings of later church fathers, none of it comes close to these almost comically specific images that emerged in later pop culture.
+Dante’s Inferno is maybe the earliest example of an artistic portrayal that overshadowed the source material in the minds of the common man.
+Lots of modern ideas about hell have no basis in the bible, including the idea of hell as a place of specific tortures and punishments for people, the idea that Hell has various levels, and the nearly comical image of devils in red tights poking sinners with pitchforks.
 The 2016 show The Good Place, which depicts people’s good and bad deeds on Earth being measured with a literal point system, and then rewarded or punished, is just the most recent descendant of the imagery in Dante.

 Virgil guides Dante through Hell (figures in upper left) in this 1850 painting by Bouguereau

 But it’s not a simple matter of pop culture going too far.
-What’s interesting is that, however inaccurate the imagery or ideas may be, there’s a kind of aesthetic that has remained resonant with people that continues to be passed down through these pop cultural depictions.
-Even the most hardened person has a moral sense that justice exists and that if people really were held accountable for everything they did, well, it wouldn’t be pretty.
+However inaccurate the imagery or ideas may be, there’s an aesthetic that has resonated with people over centuries of pop cultural depictions.
+Even the most hardened person has a moral sense that justice exists and that if people were held accountable for everything they did, well, it wouldn’t be pretty.

-The reason for this resonance is – whatever the statistics say about modern people’s lack of traditional religious faith or poor church attendance – it’s a fact that all of the imagery and core ideas of the Western world were shaped by Christianity.
+The reason for this resonance is that, whatever the statistics say about modern people’s lack of traditional religious faith or poor church attendance, all of the imagery and core ideas of the Western world were shaped by Christianity.
 Medieval and Renaissance painting, music, and literature were especially influential on modern art and, from there, on popular culture.
-Ideas about sacrificial love – that things need to get worse before they get better – or even the idea of a set of universal human rights – all of these ideas were first introduced into the West through Christianity.
+Ideas about sacrificial love, that things need to get worse before they get better, and even the idea of a set of universal human rightsall of these ideas were first introduced into the West through Christianity.
 In a real sense, we in the West don’t know how to think about the world in any other way.
 Even the most “unbelieving” of us still resonate much more with the Christian ethics of universal human dignity than the truly heartless brutality of our distant pagan ancestors.

-So when we ask a question like, “Who is Amenadiel?”, we’re really asking two questions.
-First, we are asking about what’s “official” or “canon” to the Bible and/or traditional Christianity.
-That’s what you might call the “factual” level.
+So when we ask a question like “Who is Amenadiel?”, we’re really asking two questions.
+First, we are asking about what’s official or canon to the Bible and/or traditional Christianity.
+That’s what you might call the factual level.
 But at a different level, we’re asking about something more general: what truth is there in the idea of a spiritual world, of archangels and powers, in sin and salvation, and so on?
-What part of the “spirit” of a show can we believe in?
-When Tolkien was writing his mythology for The Lord of the Rings, for example, he was under no illusions about the fact that this was fiction.
-But in one of his letters, he wrote that he wanted to offer a look at a spiritual world that a Christian could “believe in," not in the sense of confusing it with the facts, but in the sense of its spirit world having a deeper truth about the world.
+What part of the spirit of a show can we believe in?
+When Tolkien was writing his mythology for The Lord of the Rings, for example, he knew that he was writing fiction.
+But in one of his letters, he wrote that he wanted to offer a look at a spiritual world that a Christian could believe in, the sense that it offered readers a deeper truth about the world.

 Who was the angel Amenadiel?